Is Banning China VPN Hindering the Country’s Progress?

-Now that you know about the benefits of using a VPN service in China, there’re some aspects to consider before settling up with a best VPN for China.
+Now that you know about the benefits of using a VPN service in China, there’re some aspects to consider before settling up with the best VPN for China.
 Here’s what you should look for in a Chinese VPN service:

 Pricing plans of a VPN service hold significant importance.
-If you’re making your trip to China for a short duration like a month or so, then a VPN with monthly plan will be suitable for you.
+If you’re making your trip to China for a short duration like a month or so, then a VPN with a monthly plan will be suitable for you.
 In addition to this, many services have varied offerings in specific plans, meaning simultaneous connections, encryption protocols, data limit may differ in a monthly and yearly plan.

 Considering the situation.
 We suggest you to carefully examine the packages & plans of a service before making payment.

 Money Back Guarantee

 As a matter of fact, some VPN works better in specific areas but may not even connect in other regions.
 This is because of Great Firewall which is more intense in big cities like Shanghai.